 is set, and if so, the library uses the value of

-as your GCP project ID.
-For more information, go to
+as your Google Cloud project ID.
+For more information on authentication

 To set the environment variable, do the following: